deepmodeling/deepmd-kit/doc/troubleshooting/precision.md

 ### Enough data

 If the model performs good on the training data, but has bad accuracy on another data, this means some data space is not covered by the training data.
-It can be validated by evaluting the [model deviation](../test/model-deviation.md) with multiple models.
+It can be validated by evaluating the [model deviation](../test/model-deviation.md) with multiple models.
 If the model deviation of these data is high for some data, try to collect more data using [DP-GEN](../third-party/out-of-deepmd-kit.md#dp-gen).

 ### Values of data